 Turning circle and fuel tank capacity

-Its 10m turning circle and light weight makes the Viva great for nipping in and out of town traffic.
-While its turning circle isn’t the best in its class, it isn’t the smallest either, so it’s certainly good enough for everyday use.
+Its 10m turning circle and light weight makes the Viva drive great when nipping in and out of town traffic.
+While its turning circle isn’t the best in its class, it isn’t the largest either, so it’s certainly good enough for everyday use.

 At 32 litres, the Viva’s fuel tank is fairly small compared to the Skoda Citigo or the Toyota Aygo’s 35 litres.
 This is somewhat irrelevant, however, because its 62.8mpg fuel economy should make refilling trips a rare event.